axelarnetwork/axelar-examples/README.md

 # Axelar Local Dev Sample

-This repo provides very simple usage of https://github.com/axelarnetwork/axelar-local-dev
+This repo provides a basic usage of https://github.com/axelarnetwork/axelar-local-dev which transfers a token from chain A to chain B.

 ## Preruiquisite